Sonic the Hedgehog 4: How it REALLY plays

 It fixes all the problems with 2D Sonic

-I%26rsquo;m not bashing the first three Sonic games here, but they%26rsquo;re not perfect.
-Sonic%26rsquo;s low-speed handling can be a bit awkward, accelerating on even a slight incline is a grind without a charged spin, and there are ultra-cheap, pop-up enemies aplenty, who exist only make things artificially hard and extend the games%26rsquo; completion times by ambushing you with unavoidable deaths.
+I’m not bashing the first three Sonic games here, but they’re not perfect.
+Sonic’s low-speed handling can be a bit awkward, accelerating on even a slight incline is a grind without a charged spin, and there are ultra-cheap, pop-up enemies aplenty, who exist only make things artificially hard and extend the games’ completion times by ambushing you with unavoidable deaths.
 But these days we just remember the good times,and edit all of that inconvenient stuff out of our memories.

 Above: BWWOOOOOOOOOOOOOOOOOOOOOOOOOOOOOIIIIIIIIIIIIIIIIINNG!